 Live Action TV

 - Monk uses this for the summation in the last episode of season 3, "Mr. Monk and the Kid"

 - Hustle does it with the season 4 episode "A Designer's Paradise", although the book doesn't appear until partway into the episode when Albert starts explaining the con in terms of the fairytale "The Emperor's New Clothes".

-- An episode of Taggart Gingerbread used this.
+- The "Gingerbread" episode of Taggart used this.
 (The story was loosely inspired by Hansel and Gretel).

 - The old Crystal Dynamics game The Horde does this.